azrim/ShadowBox/README.md

 ## 🎮 Usage Flow

 ### 1. Connect Wallet
-Visit the homepage and connect your MetaMask wallet.
+Visit the homepage and connect your wallet using the AppKit-powered connect button (wagmi + WalletConnect under the hood).

 ### 2. Prepare Eligibility Data
 Navigate to `/prepare` and either: